Guidance

 • the country has agreed to admitting the child to join their family member

-In all cases, any question of withdrawal must be fully in line with Withdrawing asylum claims (see in particular the section ‘Application of withdrawing asylum claims to children’) and the relevant guidance in the instruction Children’s asylum claims.
+In all cases, any question of withdrawal must be fully in line with Withdrawing asylum claims (see in particular the section ‘Application of withdrawing asylum claims to children’) and the relevant guidance in the guidance Children’s asylum claims.

-Families (with children under 18) are subject to the family returns process, which may support removals made on inadmissibility grounds.
+Families (with children under 18) are subject to the Family returns process, which may support removals made on inadmissibility grounds.

 Relevant legislation